A biochemist could...

 - Foldit: Playing a Game While Solving Protein Structures

 - Fresh Whipped Cream That Lasts

 - From Bitter to Sweet: How Sugar Content Changes in Ripening Fruit

 - From Sauce to Solid: The Science of Cranberry Condiments

 - Gel Well: Which Additives Make the Strongest Gelatin?

 - Get Saucy with the Thickening Power of Starches

-Do you have a specific question about a career in Biotechnology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Biochemist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - BLS.
 (2009).
 Occupational Outlook Handbook (OOH), 2008-09 Edition, Bureau of Labor Statistics.
 Retrieved May 1, 2009, from http://www.bls.gov/oco/

 - NIH Office of Science Education.
 (2009).
 LifeWorks.
 Retrieved June 2, 2009, from http://science.education.nih.gov/LifeWorks.nsf